Keast09/Arcadia/README.md

 This is also my first project.
 I wanted to do something different to please many Android users and also for my own gratification and approval.

+At the moment, Google Play Protect doesn't recognize my app, so it will show a warning that it's not trusted.
+Just click on "Install anyway," or something similar, to install.
+Sorry 🙏

 ## Some images of different settings

 <img src="img/Arcadia-1.png" width="700">